catenax-ng/product-knowledge/docs/adoption-view/CX-00XX-Ontology Models in Catena-X_v1.0.0.md

 #### **2.1.3 Core and Domain Ontologies**

 The concept described above is the basic modelling pattern in Knowledge Agent.
 We call it the [core ontology](https://github.com/catenax-ng/product-ontology/blob/main/ontology/core_ontology.ttl).
 Based on this ontology, specific domain ontologies can be modelled.
 A domain ontology can be created based on subclasses (e.g. Manufacturing is SubClassOf Activity), subrelations (e.g. has Manufacturer is SubPropertyOf has Participant) and subattributes.
 The domain ontology has the same structure as the core ontology, but can be extended to include additional classes.
+The Knowledge Agent approach uses OWL 2 QL for modeling.
+This is a subset of OWL 2 Full.
+The reason for this is that it includes most of the main features of conceptual models such as UML class diagrams and ER diagrams.
+It also provides polynomial time inference for large data sets.

 Benefits of the basic modelling pattern: